 Raids will be vital for extra $BLOOD revenue and is an indication of how well a players are playing the game.

 Raids come in various sizes and level tiers.

 The size of a Raid dictates how many Fighters can enter before the Raid is full and it can start.

-The tier of a Raid dictates the level of which Fighters must be at to enter the Raid.
+The level tier of a Raid dictates the levels of which Fighters must be at to enter the Raid.

 The entry fee to join a Raid is based on the Raid tier and level of the Fighter entering.
 The higher the Raid tier and Fighter level, the more $BLOOD it will cost to enter.

 Fighters entering a Raid levels 4 and above are required to be equipped with the applicable Weapons.

 - A level 10 Fighter will need to equip Knuckles to be able to Raid at the applicable Raid level tier 4.

 - A level 19 Fighter will need to equip Knuckles and Chains to be able to Raid at the applicable Raid level tier 7.

 Once a Raid is full it can start.
 Any player can start a Raid.
 The player that starts the Raid becomes the referee and earns between 5 to 10% of the revenue from the Raid for doing so.